cosmos/ibc/spec/ics-23-vector-commitments/README.md

 #### Soundness

-Commitment proofs must be *sound*: key => value mappings which have not been added to the commitment cannot be proved to have been included, or keys which have been added to the commitment excluded, except with probability negligible in a configurable security parameter `λ`.
+Commitment proofs MUST be *sound*: key => value mappings which have not been added to the commitment cannot be proved to have been included, or keys which have been added to the commitment excluded, except with probability negligible in a configurable security parameter `λ`.

 For any key `key` last set to a value `value` in the commitment `acc`, for all values of `proof`,